ArCate-Sun/Launchpad-Listen-To-Me/README.md

 # REQUIREMENT

-* MacOS 10.15+ (Actually, maybe it can work well on lower MacOS, but there were no test.)
+* MacOS 10.15 (Actually, maybe it can work well on lower MacOS, but there are no test.)
 * Python3